gitme-waffles/parody-pumper/README.md

 - Will be using lyrics.ovh API for a lyric database
 - Will be using words API for rhymes, synonyms and antonyms
 - Make it into a game by toggling the highlight of what words were changed and what the origional word was with the changed word
-- as an option, we may add spotify API to listen to a sample of the song
+- As an option, we may add spotify API to listen to a sample of the song

 ## *Acceptance Criteria*